AlejoCode/nodejs-backend-auth-localdata-pdf/README.md

 # nodejs-backend-auth-localdata-pdf
-# React Frontend
+# Backend using SOLID principels in nodejs

 ## Description

-This is a frontend application built with React.
+This is a backend application built with nodejs.

 ## Getting Started

+for any functionality just create a .js in the `/libs/` folder and call it in the index.js

 ### Installation